 BARCELONA: Online adspend enjoyed double-digit growth in Europe last year, a trend consistent across mature and emerging markets.

-Trade body IAB Europe partnered with research firm IHS Screen Digest to assess the industry's evolution
+Trade body IAB Europe partnered with research firm IHS Screen Digest to assess the industry's evolution in 25 countries.

 In all, the two organisations reported that online ad expenditure hit €17.7bn in 2010, compared to €15.3bn during 2009 as a whole.